amnezia-vpn/amnezia.org-content/docs/en/instructions/04_file-connection/04_file-connection.md

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/04_file-connection/img/fc_en_2.png)

->If your connection data is in a different format, please refer to the sections [QR code] connection, [text key], [manual] or [automatic installation].
+>If your connection data is in a different format, please refer to the sections [QR code] connection, [text key], or [Installing VPN on Server].

 Click on "Connection settings file", then select the file on your device.